JerrymiahPM/Roblox-Scripting/RobloxStudio.md

 - The players contain all the players in the game, scripts in the players, and the GUI.
 - replicated storage/replicated first may contain scripts that run the game smoothly.

+## Properties

+Properties are everywhere.
+You'll find properties in every object located in the explorer.

+## Conclusion

+Now that you know more about the explorer, go back to the (Intro)[Roblox-Scripting/Intro]